 Your goal is to qualify an individual to make sure:

-- They have the business acumen to learn what is unique about your organization and what features is critical for your software app to be successful
+- They have the business acumen to learn what is unique about your organization and what features are critical for your software app to be successful

 - They have the design skills to create an intuitive, easy to use, and appealing application for your users